vstinner/misc/cpython/pep-resource-close.rst

   safe variant of ``PyUnicode_AsUTF8AndSize()``.

-These variants hold a strong reference to the object and so the returned pointer is guaranteed to remain valid until the resource is closed with ``PyResource_Close()``.
+These variants hold a strong reference to the object and so the returned pointer is guaranteed to remain valid until the resource is closed by ``PyResource_Close()`` (delete the strong reference).

 Functions left unchanged
 ------------------------

-No variant is planned to be added for the following functions which return pointers.
-Some functions are safe.
+The following functions which return pointers are left unchanged: no variant is planned to be added.
+Most of these functions are safe.
 For the unsafe functions, variants using ``PyResource`` can be added later.

 * The caller function must release the returned newly allocated memory
   block: